wp-plugins/noaa-weather/readme.txt

 == ChangeLog ==
+= 1.2.4 =
+Fixed problem when no humidity value in weather file it will display "n/a" instead of just a percent sign.
+Checked and changed compatibility up to WordPress 3.8.2 Changed copyright notice of program to 2014.

 = 1.2.3 =
 Fixed (kludged) problem where cron job got deleted (for no known reason) and thus the weather file never gets updated.
 Checked and changed compatibility up to WordPress 3.8

 = 1.2.2 =
-Updated the url where the XML file resides after NOAA changed it which caused the weather to no longer updated.
+Updated the url where the XML file resides after NOAA changed it which caused the weather to no longer be updated.

 = 1.2.1 =
 Fixed a bug if the icon file didn't exist.
 Also removed an extraneous empty folder.